Utah Highway Patrol: Controversies

-Nixon's memo also described helping Steed arrest a man who showed little sign of impairment, but whom Steed reported to be exhibiting dilated pupils and tremors.
-Fuhr said Nixon got that case wrong, and pointed to documents saying the driver admitted to using meth two days earlier, and was "pretty hooked."
-Documents indicated he tested positive for meth.
-Steed's report said she also found a baggy with white powder and a pipe with meth residue.
-The court case was not so cut-and-dried.
-After that driver was charged in Salt Lake County Justice Court with misdemeanor DUI, drug possession and two traffic violations, charges were dismissed in 2011.
-A court docket says the prosecutor dismissed the charges for "evidentiary reasons."
-Attorneys in the case did not respond to messages seeking a further explanation.
-UHP did not make Nixon available for an interview with The Tribune.

-Hamilton said he has been unable to determine how many of Steed's arrests resulted in successful prosecutions.
-UHP has said it does not have those numbers.
-UHP is having to defend Steed in the civil rights lawsuit.
-Fuhr, who may give a deposition in that case, expressed frustration at news reports saying Steed was fired for making false arrests.
-She was fired for problems with her testimony, Fuhr said, and UHP has not found evidence Steed manufactured evidence.
-"When these stories go out," Fuhr said of the false arrest allegations, "it hurts every single trooper."

-Lisa Steed was named the Utah Highway Patrol trooper of the year in 2007 for her many many DUI arrests.
-She was the first woman to receive this award.
-In court March 27, 2012, Steed admitted she intentionally violated the agency's policies twice during a 2010 traffic stop.

 Memorial crosses

 On November 20, 2007, a judge ruled that the 14 white crosses erected by the Utah Highway Patrol Association could remain in place.
 An atheist group had filed suit, claiming the memorials were a violation of the separation of church and state.
-However, on August 18, 2010, the 10th Circuit Court of Appeals ruled that the white roadside crosses used to memorialize the deaths of 14 Utah Highway Patrol troopers are unconstitutional, government endorsements of religion on public lands.
+On August 18, 2010, the 10th Circuit Court of Appeals ruled that the white roadside crosses used to memorialize the deaths of 14 Utah Highway Patrol troopers are unconstitutional, government endorsements of religion on public lands.
 "We hold that these memorials have the impermissible effect of conveying to the reasonable observer the message that the state prefers or otherwise endorses a certain religion."
 The Utah Highway Patrol Association had claimed that "roadside crosses, in particular, are secular symbols," and have erected signs saying "not a state endorsement of any religion."